alviansm/EMS_Reefer_Container_1-2_Ton/readme.md

 - [ ] SD Card Module
 - [ ] RTC Module
 ### Serial Communication with ESP32
-- [ ] Develop serial communication program to ESP32
+- [X] Develop serial communication program to ESP32 (Should be common ground)
 - [ ] Relay switch feedback
+- [ ] Convert all data to string